Bounded Dyck paths, bounded alternating sequences, orthogonal polynomials, and reciprocity: Abstract

 This finer reciprocity relation leads to a third manifestation of the ``iceberg", which is the subject of Section~7.
 The main results of this section are Theorems~\TJ\ and~\TM\ presenting equalities between a determinant of numbers of bounded up-down paths with positive lengths with specified starting and ending heights and a similar determinant where however the path lengths are negative.
 Here the proof is based on a bijection between families of non-intersecting paths with given starting and ending points and {\it flagged\/} alternating tableaux of {\it rectangular} shape, ``flagged" meaning that the first and last entry in each row is specified, see Propositions~\TK\ and \TN.
 Theorems~\TL\ and~\TO\ then show that these alternating tableaux of rectangular shape are counted by the determinants on the right-hand sides of~(\DA) and (\DD), respectively.

 Sections~8--11 are complements to the material in Sections~2--7.
 First, the reader may wonder whether weights could be introduced in the enumeration results in Sections~2--7.
 Sections~8--10 are devoted to the derivation of the weighted generalisations of these results.
 Here, the Chebyshev polynomials are replaced by more general orthogonal polynomials $P_n(x)$ that are even for even~$n$ and odd for odd~$n$.
 Section~8 addresses the weighted enumeration of bounded up-down paths and bounded alternating sequences, the main results being Theorems ~\TP\ and \TQ.
 In Section~9, we extend the enumeration results of Section~4 for paths ``with negative length" to the weighted setting.
 Section~10 then compiles the weighted versions of the reciprocity laws from Sections 5--7, see Theorems~\TW, \TZ, \TTC, and~\TTF.
+Remarkably, one of these, namely Theorem~\TZ, implies a general reciprocity relation between Hankel determinants of sequences that satisfy a linear recurrence with constant coefficients, see Theorem~\TTTTTT.

 Second, the enumeration of alternating tableaux plays an important role in Sections~5--7.
 The purpose of Section~11 is to show that these enumeration results are actually special cases of two fundamental theorems for alternating tableaux, see Theorems~\TTI\ and~\TTJ.
 In the second part of that section, we explain that alternating tableaux are plane partitions in disguise, and we discuss some insights and consequences resulting from this observation.
 In particular, it turns out that our determinantal formulae for generating functions for alternating tableaux are closely related to (but not equivalent to) the ribbon determinant formulae for Schur functions due to Lascoux and Pragacz \cite{\LaPrAC}.